MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 You can customize the criteria for when makers are asked to provide a business justification using [environment variables](faq.md#update-environment-variables).
 Default values are provided.

-You can customize the email sent out by the flow; by default, it will look like the following image:
+You can customize the email sent out by the flow; by default, it looks like the following image:

 ![The compliance detail request email informs a maker that they own an app that is currently missing compliance details, which means it needs to be audited by an admin per the support policy.
 Makers are prompted to complete the business justification and mitigation plan details in the Developer Compliance Center app to document the intended use of the app.](media/coe55.png "The compliance detail request email informs a maker that they own an app that is currently missing compliance details, which means it needs to be audited by an admin per the support policy.
 Makers are prompted to complete the business justification and mitigation plan details in the Developer Compliance Center app to document the intended use of the app.")